fullcalendar/fullcalendar-workspace/adaptive/README.md

-# FullCalendar ScrollGrid Plugin
+# FullCalendar Adaptive Plugin

-Tabular data chunked into scrollable panes
+Optimizes FullCalendar for print (and soon other types of devices)

 [View the docs &raquo;](https://fullcalendar.io/docs/scheduler)